Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 For many CPAP machine users, the air pressure is too cold, drying their nasal passages and throat.
 Humidification is a proven solution for those struggling to become comfortable with their CPAP.
 Adding a humidifier will warm the air being delivered and therefore moisten your sinuses.

-A CPAP humidifier will ease inflamed nasal passages, preventing symptoms of a cold.
+A CPAP humidifier will ease inflamed nasal passages, minimising symptoms of a cold.

 Many machines have an integrated humidifier, like the Fisher and Paykel Auto CPAP Sleepstyle.
-However, many other CPAP machines have a device-specific humidifier option; for example, the Sefam S.Box Auto CPAP is only compatible with the Sefam S.Box Heated Humidifier.
+However, many other CPAP machines have a device-specific humidifier option available to purchase.

-A common side effect of a humidifier is ‘rainout‘ when a build-up of condensation (droplets of water) forms in your mask or tube.
+A common side effect of a humidifier is ‘rainout’.
+This is when a build-up of condensation (droplets of water) forms in your mask or tube.

 Top Tip: Tuck your CPAP tube under the covers to keep it warm.